 Given the evolution in computing power and specialized software, finite element analysis (FEA) has evolved from what used to be a mainly academic pursuit into a much-used tool for product development.
-Engineering simulation technology, for example, now allows detailed analysis of different configurations of complex power sub-systems operating across many different service condition scenarios.
+Engineering simulation technology, for example, allows detailed analysis of different configurations of complex power sub-systems operating across many different service condition scenarios.
 Hardware and software development have also improved design speed using FEA, allowing it to better align with manufacturing lead times.
 In this way, FEA has become valuable not only in verifying final design but also in designing power equipment as well as related insulation systems.
 Digital prototyping also allows engineers to quickly assess more design options and explore these alternatives thereby facilitating more innovative solutions.
 While FEA does not eliminate the need for physical prototypes, (these are still necessary to confirm whether or not physical and virtual reality line up), the process is considerably shortened since only one prototype has to be built and tested before entering production.
-Another advantage is that a FEA digital prototype, once validated, can be used to predict behavior of equipment by simulating different boundaries as well as load conditions faced under real service conditions – something that’s difficult to accomplish through type testing alone.
+Another advantage is that an FEA digital prototype, once validated, can be used to predict behavior of equipment by simulating different boundaries as well as load conditions faced under real service conditions – something that’s difficult to accomplish through type testing alone.

 An important factor in ensuring correct digital simulation is assessing the characteristics of each material that makes up the equipment and its insulating system as a function of all influencing parameters.
-For example, in the case of apparatus for DC applications, the resistivity of the single insulating material (which can vary greatly from 1010 Ωm to 1018 Ωm) must be carefully determined, all the while considering its dependence on temperature.
+For example, in the case of apparatus for DC applications, the resistivity of the single insulating material (which can vary from 1010 Ωm to 1018 Ωm) must be carefully determined, all the while considering its dependence on temperature.
 Moreover, in the case of introduction of new materials or components, mechanical properties such as modulus of elasticity or Poisson ratio have to be properly determined.
 This can prove highly complex for composite materials since various failure modes as well as strength in different component directions all have to be taken into account.
 In this regard, experimental characterization of a composite material is not easy and will probably require a great deal of testing.

 Digital modeling by FEA must also take into account any physical constraints that might impact equipment reliability, such as electrical, thermal or mechanical variables – typically some interaction of the three.
 It is therefore necessary to carefully consider boundaries between systems and sub-systems within all the engineering constraints associated with these parameters.
 Ultimately, using FEA to verify the digital prototype from an electrical standpoint is essential to ensure that electrical stress is less than the strength of each material in any part of the equipment.
-As example, in the case of electrical design of a bushing for DC application, as stated above, the dependence of material resistivity on temperature must be considered.
+In the case of electrical design of a bushing for DC application, for example, as stated above dependence of material resistivity on temperature must be considered.
 As such, preliminary thermal modeling of the bushing has to be conducted and, if necessary, interaction between electrical and thermal transients studied to verify that critical conditions are not reached in any portion of the bushing during such events.

-Given the above, it is becoming apparent that systematic application of FEA is now an essential tool not only to optimize design but also to reduce development costs.
-In particular, extensive use of digital modeling becomes a must in the case of UHV insulation systems, given the high cost of physical prototypes that could extend up to 20m or more as well as the expense and complexity of related testing.
+Given the above, it has become apparent that systematic application of FEA is an essential tool not only to optimize design but also to reduce development costs.
+In particular, extensive use of digital modeling becomes a must in the case of UHV insulation systems, given the cost of physical prototypes that could extend up to 20m or more as well as the expense and complexity of related testing.